nhscomputing/sofdev/file structures/quiz/quiz.md

 # hints and tips
-When I first learned to build a project, I always strugged with getting started.
-From my past experiences, I realised you can always start with user input data.
+When I first learned to build a project, I always struggled with getting started.
+From my past experiences, I realised you can always start with the user input data.
 You can ask yourself the following questions:
-* how can user enter the data?
-In this case, you use select a file and upload to your quiz app.
+* how can users enter the data?
+In this case, you let users select a file and upload to your quiz app.
 * what do I do after I get the raw data?
 We convert the data from text to XML DOM object
 * is the raw data ready to be used?
 If not, what data structure should I use to store the data?
-We will extract the info from XML object and use object to represent the quiz and array to represent the list of quizzes.
+We will extract the info from XML DOM object and use object to represent the quiz and array to represent the list of quizzes.
 * what output it should look like?
 You can write down the html template for the output and replace the actual content with the variables.
 This is called templating in real-world programming.
 ## 1. how to read the content of files stored on user's computer?
 1. create an input element of the type 'file' to let user select files from their computer.
 And a button to upload the selected file to your app.